bijilap/Aurora/README.md

 Aurora
 ======

-A web-app that collects data from Facebook users that can be analysed to provide better personalization.
-The data collected will be anonymised.
+A web-app that recommends places to hangout at and restuarants to eat at based on user's personality type.